 Later that evening at Le Du, as we savoured a seemingly never-ending tasting menu, we watched the chef at the pass in the open kitchen, carefully finishing each plate his chefs delivered, only occasionally stepping over to a stove to ensure each ingredient was perfectly cooked.
 His confidence and calm manner belied his age.
 Thompson was right.
 Ton was a chef to watch.

-The food was the most original Thai that we’d ever eaten.
-While Ian Kittichai had been dishing up occasionally plaful modern Thai for a couple of years and Sra Bua by Kiin Kiin, sister to Michelin-starred Kiin Kiin in Copenhagen, was serving some of the most inventive and whimsical Thai food at the time, no other chef in Bangkok was doing anything like Ton.
+The food was the most original Thai food that we’d ever eaten.
+While Ian Kittichai had been dishing up often playful modern Thai for a couple of years and Sra Bua by Kiin Kiin, sister to Michelin-starred Kiin Kiin in Copenhagen, was serving some of the most whimsical Thai food at the time, no other chef in Bangkok was doing anything like Ton.

 When we’d asked Ton to describe his cuisine earlier that day he’d called it “contemporary, local, seasonal, and Thai-inspired”.
 But it was so much more than that.
 He had elaborated: “Because what inspires us most are the Thai flavours and Thai ingredients – although it’s not really Thai food that we’re cooking.”
 It wasn’t, yet it was.

 Over the last few years Chef Ton has created a new Thai cuisine that is very contemporary in style – his elegant dishes wouldn’t look out of place in any fine restaurant in the world – yet his fresh, cheeky approach and fondness for deconstructing and reconstructing classic Thai dishes is post-modernist, while the flavours are as authentic as they come.